 So, without further ado, let’s dive right in.

-In a gland within the eyelids called the lacrimal gland, or tear and conjunctiva.
-Tears then clean and lubricate the cornea which is essential to the wellbeing and the health of the dog’s eye.
-Or in other words, suffering from “dry eyes” can lead to a lot of other eye problems latter on!
+Dry Eyes in dogs, called keratoconjunctivis sicca (KCA), occur when tear production is reduced.
+This happens when there is not enough liquid, i.e., tears, in the eye of the dog.
+Tears are produced in a gland within the eyelids called the lacrimal gland, or tear and conjunctiva.
+Tears then clean and lubricate the cornea, which is essential to the well-being and the health of the dog’s eye.
+In other words, suffering from “dry eyes” can lead to many other eye problems later on!

 Cause of Dry Eyes